Unlocking Positive Transfer in Incrementally Learning Surgical Instruments: A Self-reflection Hierarchical Prompt Framework¶

 Key Findings¶

-- Adding SRS on top of HPPT yields further improvement, confirming that backward transfer is not superficial: reorganizing the existing tree after new-class learning provides genuine value.
+- Adding SRS on top of HPPT continues to improve results, showing that backward transfer is not just a gimmick; reorganizing the old tree after learning new classes is genuinely valuable.

-- The SAM variant consistently and substantially outperforms DeepLabv3+, yet both benefit from the same framework, indicating a high degree of backbone independence.
+- The SAM version is consistently higher than DeepLabv3+, but both benefit from the same framework, indicating the method is well-decoupled from the backbone.

-- Compared to Seq-F and various continual baselines, the proposed method frequently flips BWT from negative to positive, suggesting that the improvement is not merely "forgetting less" but constitutes genuine backward improvement.
+- Compared to Seq-F and various continual learning baselines, the BWT of this method often flips from negative to positive, demonstrating actual backward improvement rather than just "less forgetting."

 Highlights & Insights¶

-- The paper's most significant contribution is transforming prompts from "class-exclusive parameter slots" into "interpretable knowledge structures."
-Once the structure is explicitly modeled, both forward and backward transfer have concrete attachment points rather than remaining abstract aspirations.
+- The biggest highlight is transforming prompts from "class-exclusive parameter slots" into a "parsable knowledge structure."
+Once the structure is explicitly modeled, forward and backward transfer have concrete anchors rather than remaining abstract slogans.

 Limitations & Future Work¶

-- The current tree structure relies on manually defined mid-level semantics such as component count.
-This is effective for instruments but may not generalize to more complex or continuously varying visual concepts; automatic discovery of intermediate nodes warrants future investigation.
+- The current tree structure relies on "part count," which is a manually defined mid-level semantic.
+This works for instruments but might not be suitable for more complex or continuous visual concepts; future work could consider automatic discovery of intermediate nodes.

-- SRS uses fixed-decay graph propagation, with update magnitudes still governed by a hand-designed distance function.
-If the true relationships between categories deviate from tree distance, suboptimal updates may result.
+- SRS uses graph propagation with fixed decay, meaning update intensity is governed by a handcrafted distance function.
+If the true relationship between categories deviates from tree distance, it might lead to suboptimal updates.

-- Experiments cover only two surgical data streams with a relatively small number of episodes.
-Whether the hierarchical tree becomes excessively deep or sparse as the number of categories scales to tens or more remains to be validated.
+- Experiments cover two surgical data streams with a limited number of episodes.
+Further validation is needed to see if the hierarchical tree becomes too deep or sparse as the number of categories expands to dozens.

-- A promising future direction is extending this hierarchical prompt framework to vision-language surgical assistants, enabling detection, segmentation, and question answering to share a single cross-task knowledge tree rather than operating on single-task segmentation alone.
+- A promising future direction is extending this hierarchical prompt idea to vision-language surgical assistants, allowing detection, segmentation, and VQA to share a cross-task knowledge tree.

 Related Work & Insights¶

-- vs. typical continual segmentation methods: SI, LwF, MiB, and PLOP primarily address distillation, regularization, and old-knowledge preservation.
-This paper additionally answers how old knowledge aids new classes and how new classes benefit old knowledge.
+- vs. Typical Continual Segmentation Methods: SI, LwF, MiB, and PLOP focus on distillation, regularization, and preserving old knowledge; this work additionally addresses how old knowledge helps new classes and how new classes refine old knowledge.

-- A broader insight is that incremental learning need not be organized around replay buffers.
-For category systems with clear structural regularity, decomposing knowledge into layers and defining transferable paths may be more effective than pure memory replay.
+- Personal Insight: Incremental learning does not strictly have to revolve around replay buffers.
+For category systems with clear structures, decomposing knowledge and defining transfer paths can be more effective than simple memory replay.

 Rating¶

-- Novelty: ⭐⭐⭐⭐⭐ Simultaneously incorporating forward and backward transfer into class-incremental surgical segmentation, instantiated via a hierarchical prompt tree, constitutes a complete and well-motivated contribution.
+- Novelty: ⭐⭐⭐⭐⭐ Integrating both forward and backward transfer into incremental surgical segmentation via a hierarchical prompt tree is a very complete concept.

-- Experimental Thoroughness: ⭐⭐⭐⭐ Dual data streams, dual backbones, upper bounds, and multiple baselines provide solid evidence; longer episode sequences would further strengthen the case.
+- Experimental Thoroughness: ⭐⭐⭐⭐ Solid evidence with dual data streams, dual backbones, upper bounds, and multiple baselines, though longer episode sequences could be explored.

-- Value: ⭐⭐⭐⭐⭐ Highly relevant to real-world clinical continual updating scenarios; particularly suitable as a foundational approach for continuous adaptation of medical foundation models.
+- Value: ⭐⭐⭐⭐⭐ Highly relevant for continuous incremental updates in clinical settings, serving as a foundational scheme for the continuous adaptation of medical foundation models.